-- Have photos taken of visible physical injuries, such as abrasions, cuts, bruises, etc. - Keep a stalking log to record number and type of unwanted contact - Keep all documentation related to the abuse or threat of abuse - Save text/phone/email messages - Social networking pages - o Other communications, such as handwritten letters/notes/cards - o Photos - Contact information of any witness(es)
+- Have photos taken of visible physical injuries (e.g., abrasions, cuts, bruises, etc.) - Keep a stalking log to record number and type of unwanted contact - Keep all documentation related to the abuse or threat of abuse - Text/phone/email messages - Social networking pages - Other communications, such as handwritten letters/notes/cards - Photos - Contact information of any witness(es) - Detailed record of dates/times harassment and/or threatening behavior occurred.

-If a survivor has reported their experience to law enforcement, he/she should inform the police of the type(s) of evidence they have so law enforcement may assist them in properly securing and storing the information.
+If a survivor has reported their experience to law enforcement, they should inform the police of the type(s) of evidence they have so law enforcement may assist them in properly securing and storing the information.